 After hitting up the parents in Aus and some friends in the US, I made it to the UK.
 I spent a couple of months jaunting around Europe, mainly in the freezing cold.
 I got to do some solo travel and most definitely picked up the travel bug in full force.
 Initially, I planned to stay in Manchester, but my sister was living in London.
 I didn’t have much to do, so I headed down South to see what it’s all about and kill some time whilst I figured out where I wanted to look for work.

 And well, then I fell in love with London.
 I didn’t think it was possible, but the city was everything I needed.
+I often found myself browsing real estate websites like Space station looking at luxury properties and dreaming of a new life.
 The exact opposite to where I had come from – where everyone not only knows your name but what you’ve been up to for the past 10 years.
 London was big, it was bright, it didn’t forgive and it didn’t remember.
 It was a giant beast and just what I needed.
 I don’t think you get that feeling from anywhere else.

 Trust me, it may be the most terrifying of options, but sometimes, if you know that a big life change is the answer then you need to jump.
 Trust me, the first few months will be hard and you may feel like you’ve made the worst decision possible.
 But just give it time, settle down, get into a routine, learn where to good coffee shops are, go to a few random internet meet ups and I promise it will be alright.
 Then one day, you’ll realise it was the best of decisions.